everitosan/svelte-blueprint/README.md

 ```

-If you need to use your own template this are the svelete *slots* you should implement:
+If you need to use your own template this are the svelete *slots* you should define:
 ```html
 <slot name='description' >
     Component description